sshushliapin/Sitecore.FakeDb/README.md

 ```

 It is important to remember that single instance objects may break unit tests
-isolation allowing data from one test appear in another one.
+isolation allowing the data from one test appear in another one.
 In order to
-minimize this negative impact Db context must always be disposed properly.
+minimize this negative impact, the Db context must always be disposed properly.

 Sitecore FakeDb can deal with both single or transcient lifetime modes
 allowing developers to choose between usability or isolation.